Micha-ohne-el/transl/legal.md

 to store logs of the usage of TransL for up to 31 days.
 This includes the form of usage being performed and all associated parameters, such as the text being translated.

-To provide the service, the developers of TransL may store permanently any translation being transformed.
+To provide the service, the developers of TransL may store permanently any translation being performed.
 The metadata associated with a translation is: source language, target language, source text, target text.

 To provide the service, the developers of TransL may store permanently any additional data you willfully provide to TransL,